cloudhein/zero-downtime-deployment/README.md

 - **Ensured fault-tolerant architecture by distributing workloads across Availability Zones.**

+- **Implement white box testing to find security vulnerabiltites and code quality check**

 - **Streamlined deployment by containerizing frontend and backend, improving speed and consistency.**

 - **Built secure and efficient containers using rootless mode, multi-stage builds, and image optimization techniques.**

+- **Scanning the container images with security scanner to find critical vulnerabilities before pushing to private registry**

 - **Containerized & push to private container registry and pull the image from it**